-King Salman has sent an invitation to the leaders of the Gulf Cooperation Council (GCC) countries and leaders of other Arab countries to two summits to discuss the recent attacks by the Iranian-backed Houthis in the UAE and on Saudi Arabia’s oil pipelines.
+King Salman has sent an invitation to the leaders of the Gulf states and leaders of other Arab countries to two summits to discuss the recent attacks by the Iranian-backed Houthis in the UAE and on Saudi Arabia’s oil pipelines.

-Iran, poised, with the possibility of war looming as the US military has deployed combat ships to the Persian Gulf, assisted by the GCC, led by Saudi.
+Iran, poised, with the possibility of war looming as the US military has deployed combat ships to the Persian Gulf States, assisted by the GCC, led by Saudi.

 The coalition, which receives arms and intelligence from Western nations, carried out air strikes last week in Yemen’s capital Sanaa, which the Houthis control.